 Curtail negative campaigning

 Ranked Choice Voting incentivizes candidates to run positive campaigns.
 Voters are tired of toxic campaign rhetoric, mud-slinging, and attack ads.
 Unfortunately, in our current system, candidates are trained to differentiate themselves from their opponents, and this quickly devolves into "going negative".
 However, in a Ranked Choice Voting election, because candidates are able to pick up 2nd and 3rd rankings from voters who support their opponent, then it is best for a candidate to avoid attack ads so as not to alienate the opponent's base and get none of their 2nd and 3rd rankings.
 Ranked Choice Voting rewards candidates who find common ground with all voters.
-This results in campaign messages that are more positive and constructive.
+This results in campaign messages that are more positive and constructive, as demonstrated by polling results of voters in RCV and non-RCV cities.

 Save cities money, increase voter turnout